marklogic/marklogic-docker/README.md

 ```
 $ docker-compose -f marklogic-1n-centos.yaml up -d
 ```
-Above command will start a docker container running MarkLogic Server named bootstrap.
+Above command will start a Docker container running MarkLogic Server named bootstrap.
 Run below command to verify if the container is running,
 ```
 $ docker ps
 ```
-Above command lists all the docker containers running on the host.
+Above command lists all the Docker containers running on the host.

 After the container is initialized, you can access QConsole on http://localhost:8000 and the Admin UI on http://localhost:8001.
 The ports can also be accessed externally via your hostname or IP.